renderorange/acnh-data-api/README.md

 Read-only api written in nodejs and express for viewing data exported from the official Data Spreadsheet for Animal Crossing New Horizons.

-The API is available at https://api.acnh.renderorange.com
+The acnh-data-api is no longer being served.

 ## DEPENDENCIES